 Nevertheless, federal, State, and local regulations would be in effect to reduce the effects of such potential hazardous materials spills.
-In addition, the City enforces State, and federal hazardous materials regulations through plan check review.
+In addition, the City enforces State and federal hazardous materials regulations through plan check review.
 The City Uniform Fire Code (Chapter 4.01 of the Municipal Code) adopts the State of California's Fire Code, which includes regulations concerning hazardous materials spill mitigation, and containment and securing of hazardous materials containers to prevent spills.
 In addition, the State Fire Marshal enforces oil and gas pipeline safety regulations, and the federal government enforces hazardous materials transport pursuant to its interstate commerce regulation authority.
 Compliance with all of these requirements is mandatory as standard permitting conditions during plan reviews and inspections of completed projects and would minimize the potential for the accidental release or upset of the noted hazardous materials, thus ensuring public safety.
-Therefore, impacts would be less than significant.
+Therefore, as the focus of this CEQA analysis is a planning, policy and regulatory document update, there would be no impacts related to hazardous materials.

 d - e.
-LESS THAN SIGNIFICANT IMPACT.
-For any future land development projects arising out of the HEU implementation, federal, State and local environmental databases will be required to be reviewed by Environmental Data Resources Inc. for information pertaining to documented and/or suspected releases of regulated hazardous substances and/or petroleum products within specified search distances, including the Cortese List database.
+No Impact.
+For any future land development projects arising out of the project, federal, State and local environmental databases will be required to be reviewed by Environmental Data Resources Inc. for information pertaining to documented and/or suspected releases of regulated hazardous substances and/or petroleum products within specified search distances, including the Cortese List database.

 No portion of the City is located within an airport land use plan or within two miles of a public or private use airport.
-Therefore, implementation of the proposed project would not result in an airport safety hazard for people in the City.
+Therefore, implementation of the proposed project would not result in any airport safety hazards for people in the City.

 f - g.
-LESS THAN SIGNIFICANT IMPACT.
-The Safety Element of the General Plan was updated concurrently with the Housing Element.
-Since the entire city is in the Very High Fire Hazard Severity Zone, the primary focus was on multiple aspects of fire safety.
+No Impact.
+The Safety Element of the General Plan was updated with the Housing Element in 2022.
+Since the entire City is in the Very High Fire Hazard Severity Zone, the primary focus was on multiple aspects of fire safety.
 Properties located in these designated zones are subject to more stringent building code and vegetation management requirements than properties outside of these zones.
 Data from the wildfirerisk.org website published by the USDA Forest Service indicates that populated areas in La Cañada Flintridge have, on average, greater wildfire likelihood than 85% of all the communities in Los Angeles County.

-The updated Safety Element includes more stringent policies to: ensure development review requires the use of current fire safe design methods; improve emergency evacuation procedures; enhanced education and communication of fire-related safety and mitigation practices; and ensure accessibility for emergency vehicles.
+The updated Safety Element includes more stringent policies to ensure development review requires the use of current fire safe design methods; improve emergency evacuation procedures; enhanced education and communication of fire-related safety and mitigation practices; and ensure accessibility for emergency vehicles.
+The City's updated Safety Element prohibits ADU's and JADU's in areas with a single point of access and egress to avoid putting additional people/population at risk from wildfire related safety hazards.